 These are some of the commonest reasons for people choosing health insurance portability.
 However, while there are several advantages of this mechanism, there are quite a few challenges as well.
 Here’s looking at the top 5 challenges of insurance portability-

-1. Features of insurance plans will always vary from one insurer to another.
-For several companies, there is a one-year cooling off period which may not be always suitable for the person insured.
+- Features of insurance plans will always vary from one insurer to another.
+For several companies, there is a one-year cooling-off period that may not be always suitable for the person insured.

-3. A new insurance company may be charging loading on premiums in case the customer already has a critical ailment.
-In case a person switches to individual policy from a group policy, similar benefits may not be available like maternity assistance.
+- A new insurance company may be charging loading on premiums in case the customer already has a critical ailment.
+In case a person switches to an individual policy from a group policy, similar benefits may not be available like maternity assistance.

-4. There is often insufficient clarity on top-up medical insurance plans and no-claim bonuses are often lost by changing the insurance provider since not every company offers a no claim bonus or cumulative bonus to customers.
+- There is often insufficient clarity on top-up medical insurance plans and no-claim bonuses are often lost by changing the insurance provider since not every company offers a no-claim bonus or cumulative bonus to customers.

-5. Policyholders do not always have sufficient records of their insurance plans and many a time, are unable to provide total information on forms for portability and it becomes tougher for companies to match information given to them with details on the IRDAI site.
+- Policyholders do not always have sufficient records of their insurance plans and many a time, are unable to provide total information on forms for portability and it becomes tougher for companies to match the information given to them with details on the IRDAI site.